Renault Duster Oroch

-The Renault Oroch (formerly Renault Duster Oroch since 2015 to 2022) is a 4-door pickup truck produced by the French manufacturer Renault primarily for the South American market since September 2015.
+The Renault Duster Oroch (renamed to Renault Oroch in 2022) is a 4-door compact pickup truck produced by the French manufacturer Renault from September 2015 to 2026, primarily for the South American market.
 It has four doors, space for five passengers, a 680 kg payload capacity and a 683 L rear volume.

-It is based on the Dacia Duster SUV, with a wheelbase extended by 155 mm and a total length extended to 4.70 m.
+It is based on the Dacia Duster SUV, with a wheelbase extended by 155 mm and a total length extended to 4.7 m.
 This is the first Renault-badged pick-up and it creates a new size class for pickup trucks in terms of size, space and doors.

 Overview

-The Renault Duster Oroch was developed firstly by Renault Technlogie Roumanie in Romania.

-The concept car Renault Duster Oroch was presented at the 2014 São Paulo Motor Show.
-The Renault Duster Oroch was released officially at the 2015 Buenos Aires Motor Show and has been on sale since September 2015 in South America.
+The Renault Duster Oroch was originally developed by Renault Technlogie Roumanie in Romania.
+The Duster Oroch concept car was presented at the 2014 São Paulo Motor Show.
+The production version was officially released at the 2015 Buenos Aires Motor Show and has been on sale in South America since September 2015.

-The bed size is reportedly 1.175 m wide and 1.350 m long, and has a capacity of 683 L.
+The bed size is 1175 mm wide and 1350 mm long, and has a capacity of 683 L.

-It is powered by either the 1.6 litre or the 2.0 litre petrol engine, mated to 5-speed or 6-speed gearbox respectively.
+It is powered by either a 1.6-litre or a 2.0-litre petrol 16-valve four-cylinder engine, mated to a 5-speed or 6-speed gearbox respectively.
 A version with an automatic gearbox was released in 2016.

-In April 2022, the Oroch received an update (revised exterior and interior design, new security equipments, new infotainment system).
-It is powered by either the 1.6 litre 118 hp or the new 1.3 litre turbo 170 hp engine.
+In April 2022, the Oroch received an update (revised exterior and interior design, new security equipments, new infotainment system), accompanied by dropping the "Duster" part of the model name.
+It is now powered by either the 1.6 litre with 118 PS or a new 1.3-litre turbo engine producing 170 PS.